amsen20/masters-thesis/docs/background/rust.md

 The borrow checker ensures the following properties by reasoning about reference lifetimes statically:

 - At any given time, the program can have either one mutable reference or any number of immutable references to a value, which limits aliasing.
-- The value that a reference points to should not be dropped, meaning there is no dangling pointers.
+- The value that a reference points to should not be dropped, meaning that there are no dangling pointers.

 The first goal is to ensure static mutability control by preventing the existence of a mutable reference together with another mutable reference or with immutable references at the same time.
 In the example above, at the point where the lifetime of `r2`, an immutable reference, begins, the lifetime of `r1`, a mutable reference, ends.